Home is Where…

 London E1 6LA

-Since 2014, we have been conducting interviews with Third Culture Kids.
-We’re creating a performance piece that will premiere in London and then tour the UK.
+Since 2014, we have been conducting interviews with Cross Culture Kids.

 Alongside the live performance of Home Is Where… we are creating an Online Oral History Library, where you can listen to clips from our interviews with TCKs.